 Watershed can receive data from any xAPI conformant Activity Provider.
-Many Watershed cards are flexible and you can configure Watershed to display useful visualizations and metrics from almost any xAPI data set.
+Many Watershed reports are flexible and you can configure Watershed to display useful visualizations and metrics from almost any xAPI data set.
 To help you get the most out of your data, we’re working with a number of product vendors to ensure that the data they send is optimized to produce the best possible results in Watershed.
-We want to help you to configure Watershed cards in the best way possible to display that data.
+We want to help you to configure Watershed reports in the best way possible to display that data.

 OpenSesame provides a library of on-demand e-learning courses for enterprise.
 It integrates with your LMS, allowing you to quickly offer a huge range of courses relevant to your industry.
 OpenSesame translates data from SCORM based courses into xAPI, making it an ideal data source for Watershed.